xHithy/vendon-task/README.md

 # Vendon Task
 This is a simple test/quiz website.
+The project is built on an MVC architectural pattern.
 ## Required
 **PHP version**: 7.4.21
 **mySQL version**: 5.7.34